 Apart from all these features, the cloud offering provides a branded experience for your customers and vendors to review work, securely share information, and engage with your team.
 And you can set permissions such that each company sees information relevant to them.

-Everyone’s activity is tracked and time-stamped, and since BizPortals 365 is built on Office 365 it comes with government-grade security, so your customers and vendors have a secure connection to your content that’s safer than email.
+Everyone’s activity is tracked and time-stamped, and since BizPortals 365 is built on Microsoft Office 365 it comes with government-grade security, so your customers and vendors have a secure connection to your content that’s safer than email.

-If you need more information about how customer or vendor portals work or are looking to extend your Office 365 investment with a custom-made solution, contact us and talk to an expert or send us an email at email@example.com.
+If you need more information about how customer or vendor portals work or are looking to extend your Microsoft Office 365 investment with a custom-made solution, contact us and talk to an expert or send us an email at email@example.com.